harsh6292/machine-learning-nd/projects/capstone/final_project/project_report.md

 Now lets take a detailed look at each of the steps described above.

-Firstly I used pandas DataFrame to load `train_photo_to_biz_ids.csv` file to create a list of all the images being used in training dataset.
+**1.** Firstly I used pandas DataFrame to load `train_photo_to_biz_ids.csv` file to create a list of all the images being used in training dataset.
 The training dataset looked like below:

 ![alt text][image4]

-Next, to extract features from each image I thought of using a custom CNN to extract low and high-level features with multiple layers using different filter size and strides and padding.
+**2.** Next, to extract features from each image I thought of using a custom CNN to extract low and high-level features with multiple layers using different filter size and strides and padding.
 Since, the training image dataset consisted of 234,842 images with similar number for testing set, it was essential that all important features were extracted within a reasonable amount of time.
-A custom-built CNN turned out to be very time consuming taking days to extract features from all the images.
+A custom-built CNN turned out to be very time consuming taking hours to extract features from all the images.
 I then started to explore to use Caffe within my project to extract image features.
-As it turns out, Caffe proved helpful in extracting the features as it reduced the time to few hours as compared earlier.
+As it turns out, Caffe proved helpful in extracting the features as it reduced the time to couple of hours as compared earlier.

 However, using Caffe was no small feat as setting up of Caffe took a long time on AWS and made sure all the dependencies were up to date.
 Once the Caffe was up and running, I used the Caffe provided model called `BVLC Reference CaffeNet` which is Caffe's implementation of ImageNet optimized for Caffe framework.
 The BVLC reference model has 8 layers as shown below:

 I used the BVLC CaffeNet to provide image as input and perform computation on the images for all layers.
 The layer-8 is very specific to CaffeNet as it outputs features based on the number of classes for this model.
 I used the output of layer-7 as the image features that can be used to classify each business later.
 The layer-7, also called fc7, provides good representation of all the features for image.

-In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
-It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
-Questions to ask yourself when writing this section:
-- _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_
-- _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_
-- _Was there any part of the coding process (e.g., writing complicated functions) that should be documented?_
+Some of the features extracted from images looks like below:

+**3.** Next, I loaded the business and their output labels from CSV file.
+This looked like below:

+![alt text][image6]

+**4.** The earlier features calculated from images were then averaged out and added as an extra column to above businesses.
+This created a new attribute to be used by classifier to train and learn which labels are associated with image features.
+The combination of businesses, features and labels is shown as below:

+**5.** The next step was to train the classifier.
+Before classifying, I used the image features as input to the classifier and labels as the expected output (labels).
+This is a multi-label classification problem so it required to one hot encode the labels from (0, 1, 2...) to something that can be represented in binary form.
+I used `sklearn.MultiLabelBinarizer()` to transform the training labels into a 2-D matrix where point in (row x column) having value 1 represents that this data instance (image feature) can be represented by this label column.
+The output of MultiLabelBinarizer looks like below:

+I then used `sklearn.train_test_split()` method to split the data into training and validation set and then used the `sklearn.OneVsRestClassifier()` with SVM as base classifier as explained earlier to be used as classifier algorithm.

+**6.** I then used the same Caffe model `BVLC Reference CaffeNet` to calculate the image features for testing dataset.
+I again used the second-to-last 'fc7' layer to get the same level of features as in training set.

+**7.** As described in step-4 above, the mean feature was calculated from the 'fc7' layer features.

+**8.** Using these mean testing features, I used the classifier which was trained in step-5 to predict multiple labels for each image feature.

+At the end of the above step-8, we get the predicted labels for all the testing business which can be scored again the Kaggle submission test suite.

 ### Refinement
-In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
-For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
-Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
-Questions to ask yourself when writing this section:
-- _Has an initial solution been found and clearly reported?_
-- _Is the process of improvement clearly documented, such as what techniques were used?_
-- _Are intermediate and final solutions clearly reported as the process is improved?_
+The first step in refinement was to choose between a custom Convolution Neural network built to extract image features versus using transfer learning by using an existing algorithm and reduce training time.

+The main tradeoff between choosing the two was the training time for computing features for 234,842 training images and 237,152 testing images.
+Using a custom built CNN was taking long time to process all the images (sometimes more than 6 hours).
+The accuracy of finding the correct features was also a concern as if enough different features are not present, the classifier may not produce good results.
+Due to processing time and accuracy, I used the existing Caffe model to extract the features.

+The second refinement I made was adjusting the parameters of Support Vector Machine used in the OneVsRestClassifier algorithm.

+The results for the linear kernel SVM on testing dataset had an accuracy of 0.75.
+Given the dataset (images) and the features extracted from it, it seems that this data is not linearly separable as many image features were conflicting with the labeled outputs.
+So, I used the 'Radial basis function (rbf)' kernel to create hyperplanes so as to differentiate between different features.
+The results for using rbf kernel on testing dataset resulted in improved accuracy of 0.79.

 ## IV.
 Results
-_(approx. 2-3 pages)_

 ### Model Evaluation and Validation

-In this section, the final model and any supporting qualities should be evaluated in detail.
-It should be clear how the final model was derived and why this model was chosen.
-In addition, some type of analysis should be used to validate the robustness of this model and its solution, such as manipulating the input data or environment to see how the model’s solution is affected (this is called sensitivity analysis).
-Questions to ask yourself when writing this section:
-- _Is the final model reasonable and aligning with solution expectations?
-Are the final parameters of the model appropriate?_
-- _Has the final model been tested with various inputs to evaluate whether the model generalizes well to unseen data?_
-- _Is the model robust enough for the problem?
-Do small perturbations (changes) in training data or the input space greatly affect the results?_
-- _Can results found from the model be trusted?_
+The final model consisted of the following algorithms and techniques:

+1. A CaffeNet model called `BVLC Reference CaffeNet` was used to extract image features from both training and testing set.
+The output of the second last 'fc7' layer was used as input features to classifier.
+2. The output labels in training set was one hot encoded using sklearn.MultiLabelBinarizer().
+3. The image features extracted above for both training and testing were used as input to OneVsRestClassifier().
+4. The OneVsRestClassifier() used SVM as base classifier with `rbf` kernel to classify training images and predict on testing images.

+The choice of using CaffeNet reference model assures that any changes in input images will provide a similar fingerprint of image features if image input dataset was changed.

+The choice of OneVsRestClassifier() seems appropriate for this multi-label classifying problem as this algorithm will try to fit a classifier for each class of labels in order to predict the correct labels for testing set.

+This model choice is confirmed by the fact that it was able to achieve a high accuracy of 0.79 on 237,152 testing images alone.

+Also, the model achieved a high accuracy score of 0.829 on validation dataset (25% of training dataset was reserved to be used as validation data).

 ### Justification

-In this section, your model’s final solution and its results should be compared to the benchmark you established earlier in the project using some type of statistical analysis.
-You should also justify whether these results and the solution are significant enough to have solved the problem posed in the project.
-Questions to ask yourself when writing this section:
-- _Are the final results found stronger than the benchmark result reported earlier?_
-- _Have you thoroughly analyzed and discussed the final solution?_
-- _Is the final solution significant enough to have solved the problem?_
+The benchmark model earlier mentioned had an accuracy rate of 0.64597 with random guessing as the algorithm chosen.

+The model implemented above with an SVM classifier using `Linear` kernel had an accuracy of 0.75.

+The same model with SVM classifier using `RBF` kernel has an even higher accuracy of 0.79.
+This accuracy result is from the Kaggle website and affirms that this model is stronger than the benchmark model and does a good job in classifying of nearly 80% of images into correct categories.

 ## V. Conclusion
-_(approx. 1-2 pages)_

 ### Free-Form Visualization
 In this section, you will need to provide some form of visualization that emphasizes an important quality about the project.
 It is much more free-form, but should reasonably support a significant result or characteristic about the problem that you want to discuss.
 Questions to ask yourself when writing this section: